GoogleCloudPlatform/professional-services/examples/dataflow-dlp-hash-pipeline/README.md

 ### Step 1: Deploy the Infrastructure
-First, ensure that the following APIs are enabled on your project:
+Note that the following APIs will be enabled on your project by Terraform:

 * `cloudfunctions.googleapis.com`
 * `iam.googleapis.com`